Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-6.md

 ---
-title: "??"
+title: Guilt Trip
 weight: 6
 ---
+Alix stepped over the bodies of the Gosti that had defended Darus against the tiger, and picked up their special twigs.

 "_Fascinating_!"

+Then he took the longest and thickest ones and combined them into an even longer and thicker twig.
+At this point, it might be called a _stick_ instead.

-Alix said again, as he picked up the twigs that the Gosti had used.
-Then he took the longest and thickest one and placed it underneath the large boulder.
-Below it, he placed a tiny rock, which acted as a tipping point: by pushing down his end of the twig, the other end would come up.
+He placed the stick underneath the large boulder.
+Below it, he placed a tiny rock, which acted as a tipping point: by pushing down his end of the stick, the other end would come up.

 "Great," Ardex said.
 "You've made an uneven seesaw.
 I hated that thing in the Heavenly Palace."